,

 A high-quality physical education curriculum which inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.
 Children at Furness explore and learn a variety of skills and sports covering different areas: Invasion Sports, Gymanstics & Dance, Net/wall games, Sticking & Fielding, Swimming and Athletics.
 The delivery of PE is carefully crafted to meet the needs of all the children and this is achieved through:

-Quality Teaching – Teachers and Subject leaders relentlessly aim to maximise the children’s potential by constantly challenge them and inspire them in a safe and positive learning environment.
+Quality Teaching – Teachers relentlessly aim to maximise the children’s potential by constantly challenge them and inspire them in a safe and positive learning environment.
 Learning always take place in every second of each lesson.
 This is possible because of our understanding of children’s capabilities through constructive observations, which allows us to guide them to their next step.
 This balance between knowing the programme of study and the children’s abilities, creates a perfect environment for children to succeed.
 It's one of the reasons PE doesn’t follow a standard scheme of work but instead planning fits the specific conditions of our children, school and skills needed while following the National Curriculum.

 Planning – Challenges are adapted to the needs of the children and are structured from simple to complex.
 No matter what level children are at, they will always be challenged appropriately so they can progress at a pace that is right for them.
 Planning can be accessed by teachers on the website under the PE page.
-Each year group has their own PE area with content, resourses and a schemes of work.
+Each year group has their own PE area with content, resources and schemes of work.

 PE equipment – Furness Primary school is a very resourceful school and the variety and specificity of the equipment gives children a much more enriched experience and access to a variety of sports.
 It also offers better support for children with difficulties which makes achieving the most demanding challenges a more engaging process.